tamagoz/weave/site/operational-guide/scenarios.md

 This scenario describes a production deployment of a fixed number of N nodes (N=1 in the degenerate case).

-> Author's Note: N=1 requires #1881 to be addressed.

 On each peer: